kovidgoyal/calibre/manual/edit.rst

 rules.
 Style rules that apply directly to the tag, as well as rules that are inherited from parent tags are shown.

-The panel also shows you what the finally calculated styles for the tag are, so you can see which rules were applied and which were overridden.
+The panel also shows you what the finally calculated styles for the tag are.
+Properties in the list that are superseded by higher priority rules are shown with a line through them.

 You can enable the Live CSS panel via :guilabel:`View->Live CSS`.